markjacksonfishing/markyjackson-taulia/README.md

 I’m Marky Jackson, and I am a lover of family, friends, and a die-hard San Francisco Giants fan.

 I have a BA in computer science from Massachusetts Institute of Technology and I have had the pleasure of working with such companies as Yahoo!, Symantec, HP, Sysdig, Hightail (formally Yousendidit), Equinix Metal (formally Packt), and many more.
 I currently exploring new oppurtunities.
-I have also served with the United States Army in support of operations theaters of Iraq and Afghanistan.
+I have also served with the United States Army in support of operations in both Iraq and Afghanistan during multiple phases.

 I also am building [methodair.org](https://methodair.org) full time now.